Bathing equipment to suit your needs

 Financial assistance for bath aids and bathroom adaptations

 Equipment, such as bath boards and seats, is sometimes provided free of charge by local authorities.
 Your local OT should be able to advise, or alternatively you can contact your local social services department.

 If you have a chronic illness or other form of disability that prevents you from easily getting into and out of the bath, you may also be eligible for a Disabled Facilities Grant (DFG) to cover bathroom adaptations.
 Read our guide on financing home adaptations to find out more.

 Are you finding bathing or showering more of a challenge?
 You may find additional support useful, such as a bath board, ...

-From bath cushions to body dryers, we outline simple bath aids that can help make washing easier for those with ...
+From bath cushions to body dryers, we outline simple bath aids that make washing easier if you have mobility issues.